Anadea/anadea_jobs/src/jobs/senior-devops-engineer.md

 * Experience/certificates with pipelines (DevOps)
 * Experience in Bitbucket and/or Jenkins or similar
 * Experience working with Containers
-* Experience with monitoring and Logging
+* Experience with monitoring and logging
 * Infrastructure security (Azure)

 ## N﻿ice to have